Port Alert - Get alert when Socket connect to TCP ports consecutive timeout such as port 21(FTP),80(Httpd)...

 Keep monitoring 7/24 and send you alert.

-mail server and has option to send out from yours or Gmail/ Yahoo/ Hotmail
+server and has option to send additional email alert thru your own or Gmail/ Yahoo/ Hotmail

 Save timeout detail information to log file and separate the